amathislab/DLC2action/README.md

 Note: For now you'll need to download the repo to look at the docs.
 They will look like this:

 ![Screenshot](examples/docs_image.png?raw=true "Screenshot of DLC2Action docs.")

+## Acknowledgments

+[Liza Kozlova](https://github.com/elkoz) from the [A. Mathis Group at EPFL](https://www.mathislab.org/) is the main developer of DLC2Action.

+We are grateful to many people for feedback, alpha-testing and suggestions, in particular to Andy Bonnetto, Lucas Stoffl, Margaret Lane, Marouane Jaakik, Steffen Schneider and Mackenzie Mathis.